 Get a quote now!

-Pet insurance policy: entry into force and renewal
+Pet insurance policy: new policy and renewal

 Under all levels of coverage, the accident waiting period is only 48 hours and the illness waiting period is 14 days.
 There’s also a 6 month waiting period for dental coverage.